tsuimou/Blink-reminder/README.md

 **A calm macOS utility that quietly restores healthy blinking during focused work.**

 Blink Reminder is a lightweight background app that helps reduce dry eye during prolonged screen use.
-Instead of alerts, sounds, or notifications, it uses a subtle, peripheral animation near the Mac notch: two eyes appear, blink once slowly, and disappear.
+It uses a subtle, peripheral animation near the Mac notch: two eyes appear, blink once slowly, and disappear.

 No interruption.
 No instructions.
 Just a gentle cue for a natural reflex.